brestyck/TotallyNotTrojan/README.md

 # TotallyNotTrojan
 TotallyNotTrojan is a RAT written on Python.
 Works only with Windows PCs.
-And finally...
-Use it only if you're sure.

 Installation is not required.
 The only thing you have to do, is to be connected to the same network with your victim.